treeverse/lakeFS/README.md

 #### Setting up a repository

-Please follow the [Guide to Get Started](https://docs.lakefs.io/quickstart/repository) to set up your local lakeFS installation.
+Please follow the [Guide to Get Started](https://docs.lakefs.io/quickstart/repository) to set up your local lakeFS installation!!

 For more detailed information on how to set up lakeFS, please visit [the documentation](https://docs.lakefs.io).